-This model has been based on a referral from NHS 111, following an assessment by a call advisor, leads to the patient being transferred for a consultation with a community pharmacist instead of being booked for an urgent GP appointment or signposted to their own GP, depending on the time of day.
+The service is based on a referral from NHS 111, following an assessment by a call advisor, leading to the patient being transferred for a consultation with a community pharmacist instead of being booked for an urgent GP appointment, out of hours GP appointment, or signposted to their own GP, depending on the time of day.

-From June 2019, additional pilot phases will operate whereby patients can be referred into the service by general practice reception teams working with care navigators.
-This new pathway is initially being tested in Cheshire and Merseyside STP; Lancashire and South Cumbria ICS; Greater Manchester ICS, North East and North Cumbria ICS, Bristol North Somerset & South Gloucester STP from June 2019.
+Additional pilot phases are underway whereby patients can be referred into the service by general practice reception teams working with care navigators.
+This new pathway is initially being tested in Cheshire and Merseyside STP; Lancashire and South Cumbria ICS; Greater Manchester ICS, North East and North Cumbria ICS, Bristol North Somerset and South Gloucester STP.

 Digital Minor Illness Referral Service (now known as the Community Pharmacist Consultation Service) training animation

 A training animation has been developed for NHS 111 call advisors and pharmacy teams to describe the Digital Minor Illness Referral Service (DMIRS/CPCS) service and to describe the patient journey through the service.